-Mountain biking is the ultimate way for exploring the unknown Albania, to get to new places and live life at a different pace and adventure tourism plays a key role on supporting local communities to further develop their sustainable community tourism models.
+Mountain biking is the ultimate way for exploring the unknown Albania, the small Country in Europe, to get to new places and live life at a different pace and adventure tourism plays a key role on supporting local communities to further develop their sustainable community tourism models.
 Tobi Gessler from Ride Albania Mountain Biking tells his experience as mountain biking tour guide in Albania

 Luxury resorts might bring investors, but what about tourists?

 “My clients would never come to Albania for “luxury resort” hotels, not interested, wouldn’t spend a cent.
 But instead, they are very motivated – and paying decent money – to come to Albania for a rural experience of nature, hospitality, simple life etc.”

 Tell us a bit about yourself, what’s your background?